Maarham/UPenn_500_Proj/README.md

        'HSOC Zones as of 2018-06-05', 'Neighborhoods', 'SF Find Neighborhoods', 'Current Police Districts', 'Current Supervisor Districts',
        'Analysis Neighborhoods'] to reduce the column size to 60 columns.
 This makes the file size decrease from 245mb to 52mb.

+  For fire-inspections, we reduced the size of the table by filtering for "Inspection Start Date" >= "2018-01-01".